 - Future treatment needs

 Your claim should show every way in which the accident has harmed your life.
 Back injuries can alter your day-to-day life in many ways.
-If you’re not sure how to document this, contact a lawyer as soon as possible.

 Talk to a Car Accident Lawyer for Free Today